jeromecoupe/sassgrids/readme.md

     .grid__unit--#{$namespace}10of12
     .grid__unit--#{$namespace}11of12

-Grid modules have a default width of 100%.
-The `.grid__unit--#{$namespace}full` classes are also available should you need a grid module to span the full width of your grid at any given breakpoint
+Grid units have a default width of 100%.
+The `.grid__unit--#{$namespace}full` classes are also available should you need a grid module to span the full width of your grid at any given breakpoint.

+By default `.grid__unit` will wrap on different lines.
+You can change that behaviour using the `.grid--nowrap` variation.
+When using that variant, `.grid__unit` have equal proportions on the same row and that proportion will change depending on the number of `.grid__unit` in the row.

 ## Grid variants